TimRobinson1/CV/README.md

 I am an enthusiastic, hardworking individual with a passion for clear and clever programming and an undergraduate degree in Film and English Literature Studies from the University of East Anglia.

 After discovering the world of programming to be stimulating both intellectually and creatively, I began teaching myself basic Javascript, CSS and HTML.
-Once I felt confident it was a career path I was eager to pursue, I decided that attending Makers Academy was the most logical and practical step forwards.
+Once I felt confident it was a career path I was eager to pursue, I decided that attending Makers Academy was the most practical step forwards.

-After graduating from Makers' Academy, I'm looking to begin an exciting career in web development in a collaborative and team-based environment and to continue learning and advancing my skills as a developer.
+After graduating from Makers' Academy, I joined the development team at Nudj, where I continued to learn and improve my development skills, and gained a familiarity with tools such as React and Redux.
+I'm looking to continue my career in web development in a collaborative and team-based environment and to continue learning and advancing my skills as a developer.

-## Projects
+## Makers Academy Projects

 Project | Makers Academy Week | Team or Solo | Technologies Used | Link
 --- | --- | --- | --- | ---